AdaCore/spark2014/docs/ug/spark_2014.rst

 assertions (of which assumptions are a special kind) are executed at run time, but not if assertions are discarded during compilation.
 In the latter case, assumptions should be inspected carefully to ensure that the property assumed will indeed hold at run time.
+This inspection may be facilitated by passing a justification string as the second argument to pragma ``Assume``.

 .. _Pragma Assert_And_Cut: